brianlmerritt/learning_tools_ai_playground/README.md

 git submodule update --init --recursive

 # edit configs/moodle.yaml and configs/plugins.yaml as needed
-./bin/moodle_submodules.sh # This adds submodules and checks out the branch / tag as needed ./bin/moodle_up.sh
+./bin/setup_environment.sh # Note this is .gitignored.
+Copy ./bin/setup_environment_example.sh and add any AI keys ./bin/moodle_submodules.sh # This adds submodules and checks out the branch / tag as needed ./bin/plugin_submodules.sh # Makes sure a docker-compose.yaml exists or does a git pull if missing and a url is provided.

-# Bring up the plugins
+# Bring up Moodle and the AI docker plugins
+./bin/moodle_up.sh # Brings up Moodle docker
+./bin/ai_up.sh # Brings up AI related docker instances

 ### Play with stuff and see if Moodle installs ok on localhost:8000